 - Extra water and snacks: An extra gallon of water is easy to grab at any gas station.
 Bring some ready-to-eat meals or snacks, even if you plan on cooking most of your meals with the slide-out kitchen.
 Traveling with your furry friend?
 Pack extra pet food and even more water.

 - GPS Tracker: It’s always smart to share your itinerary and updates with someone back home, especially if you’re planning to venture far from your campsite in areas without service.
-In case of emergency, Cabana HQ is able to locate your van.
 For added peace of mind, look into a personal locator beacon or satellite messenger - REI’s guide is a good place to start for more information.

 - Medications: Extras of any essential medication is usually a good idea when traveling.
 When it comes to smoke and fire, if you have asthma or another cardio-pulmonary condition, consult with your doctor about making an emergency plan if you don’t already have one in place.